In addition to open access

 Code distribution

 As academics, we want our works to be reproduced not only by experts, who are already advanced in their various paths of knowledge, but also by newcomers eager to climb up their own paths.
 For them, published papers ripe with field idiosyncrasies (which come naturally from compression to a fixed number of pages) are not an efficient tool.
-That's why we should distribute source code of our works, not simply publish it.
-Here is a quick attempt at defining what distribution means:
+Another channel we can cultivate to fill this gap is the source code we produce.
+I believe that, luckily, interests in doing so are aligned with career incentives, as quality source code is correlated to peers citing a work.
+(It has been clearly the case in my experience.)
+Here are some levels of increasing source-code value:

 Discussion